Zenlytic/zenlytic-docs/docs/4_data_modeling/93_measure.md

 The Non Additive Dimension has three properties in it.
 * `name`: This references the fully qualified name of the field you're referencing (e.g. `record_date_raw`).
 * `window_choice`: This is either `max` or `min` and indicated whether you want to choose the start of period value (min) or the end of period value (max).
+* `window_aware_of_query_dimensions`: (Optional) This is either `true` or `false`.
+When `true`, it will include all group by dimensions in the metric's calculation.
+For example, when calculating inventory you might want the value to be `true` so that when grouping by product you get the most recent date for each product.
+In another example, you might want the value to be `false` if you are calculating account balances because you don't want the most recent date of an account type to influence the balance of a account holder's balance.
+The default is `true`.
 * `window_groupings` (Optional) This is an array of fully qualified field references, which tells Zenlytic which groups to consider specially when finding the start or end of the period
   * Example: If you have MRR, like our example here, you will want to use `account_id` as the window grouping because if you have `account_id` X who's most recently recorded day is 2023-01-02 and `account_id` Y who's most recently recorded day is 2023-01-04, you want to use the `mrr_value` from 2023-01-02 for `account_id` X and 2023-01-04 for `account_id` Y. Window groupings allow you to specify the `account_id` as a window grouping to achieve that end.